nephio-project/docs/install-guide/package-transformations.md

   labels:
     cli-utils.sigs.k8s.io/inventory-id: 0123456789abcdef0123456789abcdef01234567-0123456789abcdef012
 ```
-# kpt alpha rpkg for workload clusters
+# kpt alpha rpkg for Workload clusters

 The `kpt alpha rpkg` suite of commands that act on `Repository` resources on the
 kubernetes cluster in scope.
 The packages in the `Repository` resources are
 *remote packages (rpkg)*.

-To see what repositories are in scope:
+To see which repositories are in scope:

 ```
 NAME                      TYPE   CONTENT   DEPLOYMENT   READY   ADDRESS